 The Southeast Data, Assessment and Review (SEDAR) process was originally conceived in 2002 as a thorough and transparent way to conduct and review the assessments for a few of the more controversial stocks.
-Since its inception, the program has grown tremendously and is routinely applied to all the major stocks in the Fishery Management Plans (FMPs) of three Fishery Management Councils (Councils) and for sharks managed by the National Marine Fisheries Service (NMFS) Highly Migratory Species (HMS) Division.
-The wider use of SEDAR slowed overall assessment output considerably, partly due to the need to redevelop inputs and models multiple times to accommodate the evolving requests that typically arise in the name of thoroughness.
+Since its inception, the program has grown tremendously and is routinely applied to all of the major stocks in the FMPs of three Fishery Management Councils and for sharks managed by the NMFS Highly Migratory Species Division.
+The wider use of SEDAR slowed overall assessment output considerably partly due to participants needing to redevelop inputs and models multiple times to accommodate the evolving requests that typically arise in the name of thoroughness.
 At the same time, the demand for stock assessments from the Councils and other stakeholders has increased considerably.

-To increase throughput, the SEDAR Steering Committee (SC) created a three-tiered assessment process: Benchmark, Update and Standard.
-The original Benchmark assessment process retained its thorough nature, including two in-person workshops (Data and Review).
-Update assessments were introduced to limit model changes, only adding new years to the previously approved data streams to bypass the independent peer-review.
+In an attempt to increase throughput, the SEDAR steering committee (SC) created a three-tiered assessment process: Benchmark, Update and Standard.
+The original Benchmark assessment process retained its thorough nature, including the two in-person workshops (Data and Review).
+Update assessments were introduced to increase throughput by limiting changes to adding new years to the previously-approved data streams and eschewing the independent peer-review.
 The standard assessment was created as an intermediate process where the assessment development and review focused on a few key changes in the data or model during a single in-person workshop.
-To some extent the new process suffered from its own success in that more partners with more data contributed to increasingly complex models with a corresponding increase in potential challenges.
-Moreover, Cooperators (NOAA, Councils, Commissions) tended to request more benchmark or standard assessments than originally anticipated, resulting in a systemic overload.
-Finally, schedules were frequently changed to accommodate various concerns of SC members, which created inefficiencies as data providers were expected to shift priorities.
+To some extent the new process suffered from its own success in that more partners with more data contributed to increasingly complex models with a corresponding increase in potential failure points.
+Moreover, cooperators tended to request more benchmark or standard assessments than originally anticipated, resulting in a systemic overload.
+Finally, schedules were frequently changed to accommodate various concerns of steering committee members, which created inefficiencies as data providers were forced to shift priorities.

-In 2014, the Southeast Fisheries Science Center (SEFSC) and others proposed a number of changes to increase both throughput and thoroughness.
-One of these changes was a shift to a cycle of research track (RT) and operational assessments (OA), similar to what has been done in other regions.
-The RT assessments would produce a peer-reviewed stock assessment model that would be updated in subsequent OAs for management advice.
-This cycle would increase quality because RT assessments are not rushed to completion under the pressure of needing to provide management advice (as current benchmark assessments are).
+In 2014, the Southeast Science Center and others proposed a number of changes designed to increase both throughput and thoroughness.
+One of these changes was a shift to a cycle of research and operational assessments similar to what is done in some other regions.
+The research assessment track would produce a peer-reviewed stock assessment model that would be updated in subsequent operational assessments for management advice.
+This cycle would increase quality because research assessments are not rushed to completion under the pressure of needing to provide management advice (as current benchmark assessments are).
 It would increase throughput because data providers can plan ahead.
 Additionally, data providers will not have to recalculate data inputs multiple times as they did for the benchmark process since no management advice is produced during a RT.
-Final updated inputs are not required until the follow-up OA.
+Final updated inputs are not required until the OA.